JieJacket/CustomWidget/README.md

     customCalendar.setCalendarStyle(CustomCalendar.MONTH_STYLE);//一页显示一月
 ```

-If you want OnClick event for each DayView,just implement OnDateCheckedListener on Activity of Fragment.
+If you want OnClick event for each DayView,just implement OnDateCheckedListener on Activity or Fragment.

 ```java
 public class CalendarFragment extends Fragment implements OnDateCheckedListener {